Thruscross Reservoir

 At the end of the tree line, the footpath steeply descents down steps towards the River Washburn.
 It crosses a bridge and then heads back up the other side past some interesting looking rocks, then heads right.
 The wide path heads along the centre of the moorland, keeping the tree line and Thruscross Reservoir on your right parallel to your path, at some distance away.
 Don’t take the path that heads leftwards, that will take you up to the road.
 It is a wide dirt and grassy track, which heads through ferns and heather.

-As you come towards the boundary wall, the path descends rightwards heading back towards the trees the line Thruscross.
+As you come towards the boundary wall, the path descends rightwards heading back towards the trees that line Thruscross.
 There is a stile over a fence that heads down a stony stepped path that descends along the wall through the trees

-Last walked August 2022
+Last walked August 2025

 What’s cool for kids at Thruscross Reservoir?